salatmehl/a-cookbook-project/README.md

 # cookbook-project
-a webpage to practice HTML – Basic Website Layout - 101 Computing
+This is a webpage I built to practice HTML – Basic Website Layout - 101 Computing.